PoCInnovation/Workshops/security/reverse-2/README.md

 Now we are going to learn how to analyze dynamically a binary.
 With GDB we can run our binary instruction by instruction and see, for each one of them, the corresponding values of the registers and the stack.
 To dynamically analyze a binary, you can use `start` in gdb.
-Here are the most useful commands during a dynamic analysis in GDB :
+Here are the most useful commands during a dynamic analysis in GDB:

 * `s` to execute the next instruction.
 * `finish` to go directly to the next instruction after the current function.